Why English grown Wild Fruit Flower Oils?

 Good for sensitive, mature and all dry skin types that need prolonged effective moisturising treatments.

-This oil has five times as many anthocyanins then blueberries and twice the antioxidant capacity of cranberries and has been used to treat burns.
+English elderberries have five times as many anthocyanins then blueberries and twice the antioxidant capacity of cranberries and has been used to treat burns.

 Boasts a rich silky feel whilst being readily absorbed, non-greasy.